 - Available to Erasmus Students: Yes

-The concept of stratified medicine is based on the premise that the effective treatment of human disease requires a patient-by-patient approach rather than the "one size fits all" strategy that has typically been employed until now.
-This course will explore the theory and application of stratified medicine as it relates to the drug treatment of common clinical conditions and will be delivered by leading experts in the field.
+The concept of personalised medicine is based on the premise that the effective treatment of human disease requires a patient-by-patient approach rather than the "one size fits all" strategy that has typically been employed until now.
+This course will explore the theory and application of personalised medicine as it relates to the drug treatment of common clinical conditions and will be delivered by leading experts in the field.

 This option is assigned to block S2-C. There are normally 3 hours of teaching on Thursdays, which may be split over more than one session.

 Normally, only available to final-year School of Life Sciences students in a Degree Group C (Human Life Sciences group) or Genetics programme.
 Visiting students may be allowed to enrol, at the discretion of the School of Life Sciences Chief Adviser and the Course Coordinator.